OswinOz/OswinOz/README.md

 - 👋 Hi, I’m @OswinOz
-- 👀 I’m interested in data engineer
+- 👀 I’m interested in data
-- 🌱 I’m currently learning Bsc & AWS certification
+- 🌱 I’m currently learning Bsc IT & AWS CERTIFIED
-- 💞️ I’m looking to collaborate on any knowledge on data engineering
+- 💞️ I’m looking to collaborate on any knowledge on databases and analysis
-- 📫 zendaoswin@gmail.com
+- 📫 oswinzenda@gmail.com

 <!---
 OswinOz/OswinOz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.